 3.2 Association between the ancientness of a gene function and its expression level

 Wilcoxon tests were used to determine the up- and downregulated status of a functional gene set in each of the four cancer types, without taking into account the phylostrata.
 Subsequently, the phylostrata of the GO-terms were grouped into umbrella phylostrata: Unicellular (Phylostrata 1-3), Early Metazoan (Phylostrata 4-9) and Mammalian (Phylostrata 10-16) groups.
-Fisher Exact test were used to determine whether the GO-terms that emerged at each umbrella phylostratum were over-represented in the up- or downregulated gene sets.
+Fisher Exact tests were used to determine whether the GO-terms that emerged at each umbrella phylostratum were over-represented in the up- or downregulated gene sets.

 3.3 Change in expression of genes of functional sets across phylostrata

-We aimed to identify the gene sets whose oseolder genes (unicellular phylostrata 1-3) were upregulated and newer genes (phylostrata 4-16) downregulated, as these gene sets were considered to be undergoing atavism.
+We aimed to identify gene sets whose older genes (unicellular phylostrata 1-3) were upregulated and newer genes (phylostrata 4-16) downregulated, as these gene sets were considered to be undergoing atavism.
 Only gene subsets with gene members that belonged to both of these groups were considered.
-Two- and one-sided Wilcoxon test using the logFC of the genes were used to determine the up- and downregulated status of the older vs. newer genes using a p-value cutoff of 0.05.
-Only gene subsets that had significant p-values with the two-sided and either of the one-sided tests were considered as significant.
+Two- and one-sided Wilcoxon tests using the logFC of the genes were used to determine the up- and downregulated status of the older vs. newer genes using a p-value cutoff of 0.05.
+Only gene subsets that had significant p-values with the two-sided and either of the one-sided tests were considered significant.
 The sets that met the above mentioned criteria were singled out.
 This was repeated for the four cancer types, and sets that showed evidence of atavism in at least two cancer types were listed.

 4. Programming languages